This tutorial will show you how you can create and display your first ad on your website.

 Go to Appearance > Widgets in your WordPress dashboard to find the widget or block called “Advanced Ads”.

-Move it into your sidebar and select the ad, group, or sidebar widget placement it should display.
+Move it into your sidebar and select the ad, group, sidebar widget placement, or manual placement it should display.

 PHP functions in your templates

 It is also possible to insert Advanced Ads elements directly into your theme’s template files using a PHP function.
 We recommend embedding manual placements instead of single ad units or ad groups.

 Because this way, you can conveniently manage ads from the placement page and don’t have to edit your theme files every time you want to make any changes to these ads.